hpcugent/vsc_user_docs/mkdocs/docs/HPC/setting_up_python_virtual_environments.md

 1. you have not loaded the python module that was used to create the virtual environment.
 2. you added or removed modules while the virtual environment was activated.

-#### Entering a virtual environment while the python module used to create it is not active
+#### Entering a virtual environment while the Python module used to create it is not active

 When you load a python module and use that to make a virtual environment, you need to make sure that the same module is loaded when you enter the environment.
 This is because the virtual environment keeps a reference to the base python